Here’s a fun way to bring fire safety to the classroom

 - Duplicate the "Read for Fire Safety" letter (docx, 31 KB).
 Make enough copies to provide one to preschool through grade 5 teachers.

-When you meet with the principal, bring an IPad, Kindle Fire or other tablet so you can show the Sparky Birthday Surprise app and the Rescue Dogs, Firefighting Heroes, and Science Facts e-book.
+When you meet with the principal, bring an IPad, Kindle Fire or other tablet so you can show the Sparky Birthday Surprise app, The Case of the Missing Smoke Alarm app, and the Rescue Dogs, Firefighting Heroes, and Science Facts eBook.
 Leave the Read for Fire Safety letters to be distributed to classroom teachers.

 Here are some ideas to help schools participate: